thephillipsequation/devops-transformation-slides/slides.md

 ---

-# Milestone 6: Pilot Deployment on AWS EKS
+# Outcome 6: Pilot Deployment on AWS EKS

 - **Objective:** Establish a robust pilot application on AWS.
 - **Action:** Deploy the pilot with end-to-end pipeline integrations and standardized delivery.